heyits-manan/dclone/README.md

 2. **Child process**: Enters container, sets up environment, runs user's command

 This is necessary because Linux namespaces can only be applied to **new processes**, not the current process.

+### Educational Process Model
+The parent stays outside the container-like environment and starts a child process with isolated namespaces.
+The child then sets up hostname, root filesystem, and mounts before running the requested command.

+The current implementation uses `exec.Command(...).Run()` for the user's command.
+A more complete runtime would typically replace the child process with the user's command using `syscall.Exec` so the command has cleaner PID 1 semantics inside the container.

 ### Why chroot (not pivot_root)
 - `chroot` is simpler to understand for learning purposes